Lacrymology/states/doc/pillar.rst

 ~~~~~~~~~~~~~~~

 List of monitoring hosts that can perform checks on this host.
-This is required if any ``nrpe`` integration of formula had been included in
+This is required if any :doc:`/nrpe/doc/index` integration of formula had been
-roles.
+included in roles.

-See :doc:`/nrpe/doc/index` for details.

 smtp
 ~~~~